 - That you shall indemnify and hold harmless ASHA and its agents, board members, employees, affiliates, successors, assignees and licensees from and against any claim, damage, liability, expense or loss, including reasonable attorneys’ fees and costs associated therewith, or with the enforcement of this indemnity, arising from any claim asserted against ASHA by any person or entity, arising from your actual or alleged breach of any of their representations and warranties in this Agreement or arising from the Presentation or Materials.

 ASHA's acceptance of a proposal does not imply endorsement of course content, specific products, or clinical procedures.
-The deadline to complete the Author Agreement is Wednesday, April 23, 2025.

 Presenting Author Agreement

 If you are listed on the proposal as a presenting author, or expect to have any role in public presentation of the proposal (speaker, moderator, other), you must additionally agree to the Presenting Author Agreement.
 The Presenting Author Agreement specifically pertains to public presentation at the ASHA Convention, whether in person or in a virtual format.
 Presenters who do not agree to the terms of the agreement outlined below will not be allowed to present.
-Please ensure that all presenting authors for your session understand and agree to the terms in the Presenting Author Agreement by Wednesday, April 23, 2025.

 Disclosure Policy

+If your presentation is accepted, your disclosures will be listed in the Convention Planner/mobile app as part of the author information related to each session.
 Failure to participate fully in this process, by any author, will automatically result in the proposal’s rejection from the program.

-Authors should consider any relationship that is relevant to the presentation, such as:
+Consider and disclose any relationship that is relevant to the presentation, such as:

 - Employer